M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: M obius fabrication and parametrization

-with $w\in[-W/2;W/2]$ and $\varphi\in[0;2\pi]$, which looks similar to the SEM image of Fig.~\ref{fig:SEM} for vanishing thickness $h$.
-A M\"obius strip can be twisted the other way, which corresponds to a minus on line (\ref{eq:moebiusy}).
-We checked that the experiments and their interpretation were consistent for both chiralities.\\ Note that this parametrization differs from a twisted paper sheet, which can be unfolded on a flat plane, and is then called a \emph{flat} M\"obius strip, see Appendix~\ref{app:flatMoebius}.
-This property leads to important consequences on geodesics and mode localization, which will be discussed below.
+with $w\in[-W/2;W/2]$ and $\varphi\in[0;2\pi]$, which yields a M\"obius strip like in Fig.~\ref{fig:SEM}.
+A M\"obius strip can be twisted the other way, which corresponds to adding a minus sign on line~(\ref{eq:moebiusy}).
+We checked that the experiments and their interpretation are consistent for both chiralities.

+Note that this parametrization differs from a M\"obius strip constructed from a twisted paper sheet \cite{Gravesen}.
+Since the latter can be unfolded to a flat plane, we call it a \emph{flat} M\"obius strip, see Appendix~\ref{sec:FlatMoebius}.
+This has important consequences for geodesics and mode localization, which will be discussed below.

 The M\"obius strip microlasers were pumped individually and with uniform intensity by a beam perpendicular to the substrate from a frequency doubled Nd:YAG laser (532 nm, 500 ps, 10 Hz).
 Their emission was analyzed by a spectrometer coupled to a CCD camera with an overall resolution of 0.03 nm.
-The experiments were carried out at room pressure and temperature.\\ The microlaser light was mostly emitted parallel to the substrate plane.
-The inset of Fig.~\ref{fig:manips-spectre} shows a laser threshold at 5 MW/cm$^2$.
-As expected, this value decreases with increasing size of the M\"obius strip and is similar to the laser threshold of 3D cavities made of the same laser dye with an equivalent gain volume \cite{pyramid}. \\ The photograph of Fig.~\ref{fig:photo-pompage}(b) shows a M\"obius strip lasing, whose emission mainly originates from the lateral boundaries of the strip at a near-grazing angle.
-This is observed from all directions, which is consistent with modes confined inside the M\"obius strip and propagating within this curved and twisted guiding layer.\\ A laser emission spectrum is shown in Fig.~\ref{fig:manips-spectre}(a).
-It does not significantly depend on the direction of observation, but depends on the thickness $h$, and becomes comb-like for $h = 1 \mu$m.
-Actually, the M\"obius strip behaves like a guiding layer and an in depth analysis of the spectrum yields information on the mode localization.\\
+The experiments were carried out at room pressure and temperature.

+The inset of Fig.~\ref{fig:manips-spectre} shows a laser threshold at $5$~MW/cm$^2$.
+This value decreases with increasing size of the M\"obius strip, because of a larger gain volume collecting more pump light, and is similar to the laser threshold of 3D cavities made of the same laser dye with an equivalent gain volume \cite{pyramid}.

+The microlaser light is mostly emitted parallel to the substrate plane, and the emission mainly originates from the lateral boundaries of the strip at a near-grazing angle, see Fig.~\ref{fig:photo-pompage} in Appendix~\ref{sec:addExp}.
+This is observed from all directions, which is consistent with modes confined inside the M\"obius strip and propagating within this curved and twisted guiding layer.

+A laser emission spectrum is shown in Fig.~\ref{fig:manips-spectre}(a).
+It does not significantly depend on the direction of observation, but depends on the thickness $h$ as shown in Appendix~\ref{ssec:thickness}.
+It features a single series of equidistant resonances for $h=1~\mu$m, which reveals information on the mode localization.